GET STARTED | Get Your Fair Cash Offer Today

 Professional Appraisal of the Property

-A licensed appraiser establishes fair market value in the property’s current condition — typically as of the date of death for tax purposes, and current value for the sale petition.
+A licensed appraiser establishes fair market value.
 This appraisal is the executor’s fiduciary defense and is required documentation for the court approval petition.

 3